Pimco sees upside in corn markets, cautious on soybeans, aluminium

 California-based Johnson said PIMCO was broadly neutral on commodities, but flagged potential price volatility should a border tax adjustment policy floated by Republicans in the United States go ahead.

-"We think commodity prices outside the U.S. could go down and commodity prices within the U.S. could go up," said Johnson, seeing a potential decline in prices of global oil LCOc1 versus U.S. crude CLc1.
+"We think commodity prices outside the U.S. could go down and commodity prices within the U.S. could go up," said Johnson, seeing a potential decline in prices of global oil versus U.S. crude.

 A border tax adjustment would likely increase the cost of imports into the U.S. and could encourage domestic production of natural resources.